 In the knee joint, two articular menisci imperfectly divide the articular cavity (Fig. 2-59) unlike the articular disc (Fig. 4-17).

-The meniscus of the knee joint as well as the lunate surface of the hip joint resembles a crescent moon.
+The meniscus of the knee joint (Fig. 8-46) as well as the lunate surface of the hip joint resembles a crescent moon.

 The lateral meniscus is apart from the fibular collateral ligament which approaches the head of fibula.
 However, the medial meniscus is attached to the tibial collateral ligament.
 When the tibial collateral ligament is strained past the normal range, the medial meniscus can be torn.

 A doubtful hypothesis is introduced.
-If ellipsoid and round structures coexist, the ellipsoid one is attached to the more significant structure.
-The medial meniscus to the tibial collateral ligament, the oval window to the stapes (Fig. 4-51), the utricle to the three semicircular ducts (Fig. 4-56), and the foramen ovale to the motor nerve of V3 (Fig. 4-21).
+If ellipsoid and round structures coexist, the ellipsoid one is attached to the more meaningful structure.
+The medial meniscus to the tibial collateral ligament (Fig. 8-46), the oval window to the stapes (Fig. 4-51), the utricle to the three semicircular ducts (Fig. 4-56), and the foramen ovale to the motor nerve of V3 (Fig. 4-21).

 The posterior movement (retraction and flexion) of tibia is limited by the posterior cruciate ligament.
 Reversely, the anterior movement (protraction and hyperextension) of the tibia is restricted by the anterior cruciate ligament.

-Birds and animals with four legs walk on their tiptoes.
+Bird and animal with four legs walk on their tiptoes.
 Their knee joints are commonly hidden close to the trunk.